-The weekend is calling!
-Make a batch of these light and fluffy gluten free pancakes for the family!
-We used coconut flour and tapioca flour to keep them grain free, and we offer an easy swap to make them vegan too.
+We used coconut flour and tapioca flour to keep these pancakes gluten and grain free.
 You’ll have a beautiful stack to serve up in just about 15 minutes.
 And you can top them with all your favorite pancake toppings.

 Overhead image of two gluten free pancakes on a plate with berries and maple syrup on top.
 Stack of pancakes, maple syrup and a mug of coffee off to the side.